-Step 4: Provide support for the patient and family, and the staff.
+Step 4: Provide support for the patient, family, and staff.

 Step 5: Follow The Joint Commission's reporting and root-cause analysis requirements, detailed in the organization's accreditation manual.
 A root-cause analysis should be performed as soon as possible after the sentinel event.

-The five step process helps positively impact improving care, treatment services, and prevent future events.
+The five-step process helps improve care, treatment services and prevent future events.

-It focuses on emphasizing factors and underlying causes, conditions, etc., rather than individual performance.
+It emphasizes factors and underlying causes, conditions, etc., rather than individual performance.

 Take 5 Podcast: What to Do When a Sentinel Event Occurs